-The Worker Confidence Index (WCI) for the third quarter of 2017 increased by 2.8 points after a significant drop by 7.9 points in the prior quarter.
+The Worker Confidence Index (WCI) for the second quarter of 2018 declined by 2.8 points, reversing a prior trend of consecutive quarterly increases.

 To explore international labor markets, companies must first consult global labor market data.
 This much-anticipated quarterly report compiles current international labor market figures from countries around the world, including measures like national Gross Domestic Product and unemployment rates, and tracks them over time.

 This report also contains a section on the five developed nations most deeply impacted by chronic unemployment.
 Further insight into the challenges these countries face and the underlying causes of their struggles with high unemployment rates are explored.